uw-labs/strongbox/README.md

 Order of files being cloned is dictated by the index.

-#### Workaround
+#### Workarounds

-Clone repository, let the descryption fail.
+1. Clone repository, let the descryption fail.
 Delete encrypted files and do `git checkout` on the deleted files.
+2. Move affected files down to a subdirectory from `.strongbox-keyid` file